 Not using negative keywords

-Most inexperienced business owners who setup Google Ads accounts focus on keywords but they fail to use negative keywords.
-Aside from keyword match types, negative keywords are the strongest tool you have in your toolbox to prevent wasteful spending.
+Most inexperienced individuals who set up Google Ads accounts focus on keywords but they fail to use negative keywords.
+Aside from keyword match types (as mentioned above), negative keywords are the strongest tool you have in your toolbox to prevent wasteful spending.

 For example, if your business provides guitar lessons from a physical location, you’re not going to want to spend money for things like “guitar lessons online” or “guitar lessons app.”
 This would be extremely wasteful spending.
 Setting the words “online” and “app” as negative keywords will prevent your ads from showing for these queries.